LLNL/Silo/docs/objects.md

   `DBOPT_HI_OFFSET`|`int`|Zero-origin index of last non-ghost node.
 All points in the mesh after this one are considered ghost.|nels-1
   `DBOPT_GHOST_NODE_LABELS`|`char*`|Optional array of char values indicating the ghost labeling (`DB_GHOSTTYPE_NOGHOST` or `DB_GHOSTTYPE_INTDUP`) of each point|`NULL`
   `DBOPT_ALT_NODENUM_VARS`|`char**`|A null terminated list of names of optional array(s) or `DBpointvar` objects indicating (multiple) alternative numbering(s) for nodes.|`NULL`

-  <td colspan=4>The following `optlist` options have been deprecated.
-Instead use MRG trees
-  `DBOPT_GROUPNUM`|`int`|The group number to which this pointmesh belongs.|-1 (not in a group)
+  The following `optlist` options have been deprecated.
+Instead use MRG trees `DBOPT_GROUPNUM`|`int`|The group number to which this pointmesh belongs.|-1 (not in a group)

 ---